-The following represents the Company's cash, cash equivalents and restricted cash as of December 31, 2020 and 2019, (\$ in millions).
+The following represents the Company's cash, cash equivalents and restricted cash as of December 31, 2021 and 2020, (\$ in millions).

 December 31,

-2020 2019
+2021 2020

-Cash and cash equivalents \$ 570.8 \$ 270.0
+Cash and cash equivalents \$ 270.6 \$ 570.8

-Restricted cash 0.6 0.3
+Restricted cash - 0.6

-Total cash, cash equivalents and restricted cash \$ 571.4 \$ 270.3
+Total cash, cash equivalents and restricted cash \$ 270.6 \$ 571.4

-Cash consists primarily of cash on hand and bank deposits.
-Cash equivalents consist primarily of money market accounts with maturities of three months or less at the date of acquisition and are stated at cost, which approximates fair value.
+Cash and cash equivalents consist primarily of bank deposits and money market accounts with maturities of three months or less at the date of acquisition and are stated at cost, which approximates fair value.
 The Company's restricted cash relates to security deposits for office leases in Israel.
 The carrying value of restricted cash approximates fair value.